MesfinD/hpc-bash/_episodes/01-bash.md

 ~~~
 {: .bash}

-If this was the first time we had ever connected to `cedar.computecanada.ca	` then we will see a note declaring that our computer has no way to know that this is the system that we want to connect to and it will ask us if we are sure about connecting.
+If this was the first time we had ever connected to `10.4.17.30	` then we will see a note declaring that our computer has no way to know that this is the system that we want to connect to and it will ask us if we are sure about connecting.

 ~~~
-The authenticity of host 'graham.computecanada.ca (199.241.166.2)' can't be established.
+The authenticity of host 'Ntoto (10.4.17.30)' can't be established.
 ECDSA key fingerprint is SHA256:JRj286Pkqh6aeO5zx1QUkS8un5fpcapmezusceSGhok.
 Are you sure you want to continue connecting (yes/no)?
 ~~~